ArtemIsmagilov/integrations-weather-api/README.md

     netstat -tulpn | grep LISTEN
     telnet 127.0.0.1 11211
     ```
-   - or use nc(not need installing depends)
+   - or use netcat-freebsd(not need installing depends)
     ```bash
     nc 127.0.0.1 11211
     ```